Axorax/inkless/README.md

 ## ⌨️ Editor shortcuts

-You can use these shortcuts while writing in the input field.
+You can use these shortcuts while writing in the input field (CODE MODE ONLY).
 For macOS, use the meta key instead of `CTRL`.
-Effects like bold, italic and so on don't get saved.
-So, if you reload or load the file after saving, they won't appear.

 | Shortcut                     | Description                                           |
 | ---------------------------- | ----------------------------------------------------- |